luciasalar/suicideDetection/README.md

 data_sample_clpsy19: sample data
 TimeFeatures.ipynb: this script computes mean time intervals from any of the two posts in text from a certain topic, topics are defined by dictionaries we created.
 The script also include empath features.

-dictionaries: dictionarities from different topics
+* dictionaries: dictionarities from different topics

-clpsych_model.py:
+* clpsych_model.py: This file contains script to train the basic ML models.

-Features.py
+* Features.py: This file contains script to Construct the features based on the users set provided in the basic training file.